ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 ## Demos

-With these components we wanted to help users create more entertaining and immersive experiences, and to facilitate that, we have created demos with good use cases of the components.
-Feel free to ~~steal~~ implement any ideas from these demos into your own stories (or check the source code).

 <table>
   <tr>
    <td><strong>The Northern Sky Constellations:</strong> This story uses a star chart for the entire story by panning and zooming into different constellations.
 A parallax transition effect is also achieved by layering two png star images with transparency.